hepplerj/jasonheppler.org/teaching/hist205f.2014/schedule.md

 title: Schedule
 ...

 Since we're spending three hours together once a week, I've set up the schedule into "halves" for each class.
 We'll meet for roughly an hour and a half, take a fifteen minute break, and reconvene for the remainder of the class.
 The first half of the class will either revolve around a guest or around reading discussion.
 The second half may vary with reading discussion, tool discussion, or getting hands-on with a tool.

+Note that readings are due on the date under which they are listed.
+For example, on September 29 we are discussing digital archives, so you should spend the week prior completing the readings, assignments, and prior-to-class exercises.

 ## Prior to class: Getting started